 Bilyard is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
-The name is derived from when the Bilyard family once lived in Somerset.
-As a local name, it was derived from the local at the hill-garth' or 'hill-yard.'
+The name is derived from when the Bilyard family once lived in Surrey.
+As a local name, it was derived from the local 'at the hill-garth' or 'hill-yard.'

 Early Origins of the Bilyard family

 The surname Bilyard was first found in Surrey where the name was first listed as a forename, Hildiard de Trule in the Curia Regis Rolls of 1206.
 Hyldeiard (with no forename) was registered in the Feet of Fines for Essex in 1228 and Robert Hildyard, Hiliard was listed in the Hundredorum Rolls for 1275 in Yorkshire.

 The Hundredorum Rolls of 1273 included: Robert de Hildgard, Yorkshire; Robert de Hildyard, Yorkshire; Robert Hiliard, Yorkshire; Robert Hildeyerd, Yorkshire.
 "These four entries represent, no doubt, the same individual."

 Early History of the Bilyard family

 This web page shows only a small excerpt of our Bilyard research.
 Another 157 words (11 lines of text) covering the years 1109, 1485, 1660, 1612, 1685, 1670, 1729, 1716, 1781, 1743, 1814, 1602, 1537, 1619, 1640, 1690, 1746, 1689, 1690, 1743 and 1746 are included under the topic Early Bilyard History in all our PDF Extended History products and printed products wherever possible.